Feather River Inn, California

 Feather River Inn is a historic Alpine-style Lodge in Plumas County, California.
 It lies at an elevation of 4462 feet (1360 m).
 Feather River Inn is located on California State Route 89 and California State Route 70.
 It is located 1 mi northwest of Blairsden.

+According to the Stockton Record, the Inn was sold by the University of the Pacific in 2004.